-Don't be fooled by the deh's facade, this cheesesteak is sneakily delicious, in the back of a convenience store tucked in a shopping center courtyard sits Gooey Looies. a small operation serving up overstuffed sandwiches at good prices for almost 40 years.
-For \$14, it's an undeto Philly cheesesteaks
+Don't be fooled by the deh's facade, this cheesesteak is sneakily delicious.
+In the back of a convenience store tucked in a shopping center courtyard sits Gooey Looies, small operation serving up overstuffed sandwiches at good prices for almost 40 years.
+For \$14, it's an unde-

-231 McCleilan Street, 215-334-7668
+231 McClellan Street, 215